adamasimak13/jax_npu/relu/README.md

 # Integration and evaluation of JAX framework on NPUs
 We provide instructions on how to run this system.

+To run ReLU through JAX on the NPU, follow the steps below.

 ## STEP 1
 ```bash
 git clone <repository_url>